-2 The next step is to build the star shape that will act as a frame for the stitch.
+1 Build the star shape that will act as a frame for the stitch.
 For the standard Spiderweb stitch, it’s vital to use an odd number of “arms & legs” to stitch this star, otherwise the stitch doesn’t work.
 But for the ribbed version, it really doesn’t matter.
 The stitch works either way!
-So I like to use an even number of “arms & legs” for the ribbed version.
+So I like to use an even number of “arms & legs” for the ribbed version – just because I can!

 Let’s break it down: